-2. Policy Context
+3. Policy Context

 - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - DfE Keeping Children Safe in Education 2023 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted: Education Inspection Framework 2019 - Framework for the Assessment of Children in Need and their Families 2000) - Kent and Medway Safeguarding Children Procedures (Online) - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2002 - The Education (Independent School Standards) Regulations 2014 - The Non-Maintained Special Schools (England) Regulations 2015 - Sections 175 and 157 of the Education Act 2002 require school governing bodies, proprietors, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils or students at a school, or who are students under 18 years of age.
+This includes: - DfE Keeping Children Safe in Education 2024 (KCSIE) - Working Together to Safeguard Children (WTSC) 2023 - Ofsted: Education Inspection Framework 2019 - Framework for the Assessment of Children in Need and their Families 2000) - Kent and Medway Safeguarding Children Procedures - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2002 - Sections 175 and 157 of the Education Act 2002 require school governing bodies, proprietors, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils or students at a school, or who are students under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State.

-3. Definition of Safeguarding
+4. Definition of Safeguarding

-- Safeguarding children is defined in Keeping Children Safe in Education 2023 as: - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes (Children includes everyone under the age of 18)
+- Safeguarding children is defined in Working Together to Safeguard Children 2023 and Keeping Children Safe in Education 2024 as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes

+(Children includes everyone under the age of 18)